 In these situations, any supplementary capital request will be prepared in consultation with, and with the agreement of, the Chief Finance Officer.
-The report will, where possible, be reviewed by the CPB before being taken to the Strategic Management Team by the relevant Director and the Chief Finance Officer, before any request for a supplementary estimate is put to GPC or the A&I Committee.
+The report will, where possible, be reviewed by the CPB before being taken to the Strategic Management Team by the relevant Director and the Chief Finance Officer, before any request for a supplementary estimate is put to GPC.
 As part of this report, in line with the Business Planning process, any new schemes costing more than £160,000 will be appraised as to the financial, human resources, property and economic consequences before detailed estimate provision is made.

 New demands and pressures and changes to estimated costs and funding for ongoing schemes will also potentially result in the need for virements between schemes.
 All virements should be carried out in line with the limits set out in Appendix I of the Scheme of Financial Management, up to the upper limit of £250,000 by the Chief Finance Officer.
-Anything above this limit will be dealt with in line with the process for new schemes, and will be taken to GPC or A&I Committee for approval as part of the monthly Integrated Resources and Performance Report.
+Anything above this limit will be dealt with in line with the process for new schemes, and will be taken to GPC for approval as part of the monthly Integrated Resources and Performance Report.
 Any over spends, whether in year or in relation to the whole scheme, once approved will be funded using applicable external sources and internal, non-borrowing sources first, before using borrowing as a last resort.

-Once a project is complete, The CPB also now requires a post-implementation review to completed on any significant schemes (over £500k) in order to ensure the Council learns from any issues encountered and highlights and follows best practice where possible.
+Once a project is complete, the CPB is also implementing a postimplementation review process for any significant schemes (schemes over £1m, or for schemes between £0.5m and £1m where the variance is more than 20%) in order to ensure that the Council learns from any issues encountered and highlights and follows best practice where possible.
+In addition, the Board can request for a review to be completed on any scheme where it is thought helpful to have one.

-13: Summary of the 2016-17 Capital Programme
+13: Summary of the 2018-19 Capital Programme